SSoelvsten/bdd-benchmark/README.md

 This also requires _CMake_ and a _C++_ compiler of your choice.

 ### Sylvan
-Sylvan also needs to following other dependencies, which we merely will write up as the ubuntu apt command.
+Sylvan also needs the following other dependencies, which can be installed as follows
 ```
 apt install libgmp-dev
 ```